Unitary Complexity and the Uhlmann Transformation Problem: The Uhlmann Transformation Problem

-\begin{proposition} The map $W$ defined in~\cref{eq:def-canonical-uhlmann-isometry} is a partial isometry, and satisfies the following.
-Let $\rho, \sigma$ denote the reduced density matrices of $\ket{\psi},\ket{\varphi}$, respectively, on register $\reg{A}$. \begin{enumerate} \item (Approximate Uhlmann transformation) The isometry $W$ approximately maps $\ket{\psi}$ to $\ket{\varphi}$, i.e.,
+The next proposition justifies why \Cref{def:canonical-uhlmann} is canonical: \begin{proposition} The map $W$ defined in~\cref{eq:def-canonical-uhlmann-isometry} is a partial isometry, and satisfies the following.
+Let $\rho, \sigma$ denote the reduced density matrices of $\ket{C},\ket{D}$, respectively, on register $\reg{A}$.
+Then a channel $\Phi$ acting on register $\reg{B}$ satisfies